divserge/cache-transformer/README.md

 # cache-transformer
-ML Project: Augmenting Transformer architecture with a continuous cache for consistent document-level translations.
+Augmenting Transformer architecture with a continuous cache for consistent document-level translations.